 Most of our operations outside the United States use their local currency as their functional currency.
 We translate these assets and liabilities into United States dollars at year-end exchange rates.
 We translate income and expense accounts at weighted average rates for each year.
 We record gains and losses from the translation of financial statements in foreign currencies into United States dollars in other comprehensive income.
 We record gains and losses from changes in exchange rates on transactions denominated in currencies other than each reporting location's functional currency in net income for each period.
-We recorded in other income a net foreign exchange gain of \$0.1 million for fiscal 2013, and net foreign exchange losses of \$1.5 million for fiscal 2012 and \$1.0 million for fiscal 2011.
+We recorded in other expense and income a net foreign exchange loss of \$2.9 million for fiscal 2014, a net foreign exchange gain of \$0.1 million for fiscal 2013 and a net foreign exchange loss of \$1.5 million for fiscal 2012.